mikevader/k3s-cluster-infra-apps/docs/index.md

 One way to use credentials from the vault inside pods is with CSI.

+* Vault post-start command to enable kubernetes auth-method
 * Use Vault with CSI
 * Install CSI Driver CRD with Chart
+* Define a generic SecretProviderClass template as it is needed for each secret (quite a lot of boilerplate)